 What If You Suffered From a Traumatic Brain Injury as a Child?

-development and adult behaviors.
-The brain does not fully develop until around the age of 25 in most people who do not have traumatic brain injuries.
-The last parts of the brain to develop fully are those that are used for deductive reasoning, decision making, and impulse control.
-Without these parts of the brain being fully developed, an adult who suffered a TBI as a child could struggle to use the necessary reasoning, decision making skills, and impulse control that might prevent them from engaging in criminal behavior.
+Many people have not thought about how childhood injuries might have impacted the development of the adult brain or how an injury could be influencing adult behaviors.
+The brain does not fully develop until around the age of 25 in most people that have not had traumatic brain injuries.
+The last parts of the brain to develop fully are those that are used for deductive reasoning, making decisions, and impulse control.
+Without these parts of the brain being fully developed, an adult who suffered a TBI as a child could struggle to use the necessary reasoning, decision-making skills, and impulse control that might prevent them from engaging in criminal behavior.

-In children who experience traumatic brain injuries, some of their brain development can be impaired, and much of it may never occur as it might have otherwise.
+In children who experience traumatic brain injuries, brain development can be impaired or the development could never occur as it might have otherwise if the injury had not happened.
 While it is widely recognized that having a history of being abused as a child can be connected to future criminal behavior, not many people realize that this may go beyond learned behaviors and could also be connected with the fact that such abuse might have included injuries to the head and TBI.

 How Prisons and Jails are Confronting the Concern of TBI in Inmates